BlaizerBrumo/SafeGuard/README.md

 - Summon NPC- Since the anti-cheat kills all NPCs, this command will summon an NPC at your location which will not die /function setup/summon_npc.

-- Clearchat- Clear the chat, /function admin_cmds/clearchat
+- Clearchat- Clear the chat, `/function admin_cmds/clearchat`

+- Fake Leave- Sends a message like you left

+- Custom commands, to view run `!help`

 ## =====Punishments=====